 In Re All Saints West Burnley ECC Bla 6, Chancellor Bullimore considered the application of the CBC Guidance on Seating [“the Guidance”] with reference to differing approaches taken in the consistory courts and in R (Munjaz) v Mersey Care NHS Trust [2006) 2 AC 148, the leading case on statutory authority.
 With regard to the above footnote he stated:

 “.
 There is nothing in the Measure itself (which is the equivalent of an Act of Parliament or statute, as a matter of law) that spells out how or to what extent or by whom any guidance is to be followed or enforced, so what does this footnote mean?
 The phrase ‘statutory guidance’ does not mean simply that it emanates from a body set up under a Statute or Measure.
 If it meant only that it would be pointless to state it.
 It means much more than that, and if it did not, then the footnote would appear to be without foundation under the Measure”.

-Whilst concurring with other parts of the judgment, the following discussion reaches a different conclusion on the implications of this footnote; furthermore, it is difficult to evince what added-value this gives to the January 2017 revision of the Guidance, compared with the March 2015 revision, in which it was absent.
+Whilst concurring with other parts of the judgment, the following discussion reaches a different conclusion form that reached in the above paragraph; furthermore, it is difficult to evince what added-value the inclusion of the footnote gives to the January 2017 revision of the Guidance, compared with the March 2015 revision, in which it was absent.

 Application of Guidance by the consistory courts

 In Re All Saints West Burnley, the Chancellor stated : “the test (or framework or guidelines) within which the court is required to come to decisions about proposed alterations to listed buildings is set out principally in paragraph 87 of the decision of the Court of Arches (subject to refinements in two later cases) in Re St. Alkmund, Duffield Fam 158“.
 With regard to the replacement of pews: